hansroh/skitai/README.rst

 .. code:: python

-  skitai.set_worker_critical_point (usage = 60.0, continuous = 3, interval = 20)
+  skitai.set_worker_critical_point (cpu_percent = 90.0, continuous = 3, interval = 20)

-This means if a worker's CPU usage is 60% for 20 seconds continuously 3 times, Skitai try to kill this worker and start a new worker.
+This means if a worker's CPU usage is 90% for 20 seconds continuously 3 times, Skitai try to kill this worker and start a new worker.

-If you expect high CPU loads, you should increase usage parameter.
+If you do not want to use this, you just do not call set_worker_critical_point ().
+But I recommend use this for minimum protection against Skitai's bugs.

 Mount Multiple WSGI Apps And Static Directories